FabioPelagaggi/cerebro-project/frondend/README.md

 ## Start the application

 Run `npx nx serve frondend` to start the development server.
-Happy coding!

 ## Build for production